 Moving averages help forex traders make effective transactions by aiding them in evaluating the price history of a currency pair or related investment.
 More specifically, these averages make it easier for investors to interpret the price fluctuations of an asset by smoothing out their random movements.

 Technical analysts have harnessed a wide range of indicators over time, but the moving average stands out due to it being simple, practical and useful.
-By using it, forex traders can identify the price trends, as well as the resistance and support, of the security in question.
+By using it, forex traders can identify the price trends, as well as potential support and resistence levels, of the security in question.

 What Is A Moving Average?

 A moving average is a type of lagging indicator that accumulates past price points and then averages them to provide a technical analyst with a better sense of where a security went over a period of time.
+Moving averages are typically plotted as price chart overlays, making them readily discernible.
 There are a handful of different moving averages, including the simple moving average (SMA) and the exponential moving average (EMA).
+In addition, the different types of moving averages may be used in more advanced indicators such as the moving average convergence divergence (MACD).

-To calculate the SMA, one must start by gathering a security's closing prices over a fixed number of trading sessions.
+To calculate the SMA, one must start by gathering a security's closing prices over a fixed number of trading sessions or periods.

 If a trader wants to determine the 20-day SMA of the EUR/USD, he can add up all the currency pair's closing prices over the time and then divide by 20.
 Alternatively, figuring out the 200-day SMA of the same currency pair would require totalling its closing values during that time and then dividing that sum by 200.

-Calculating the EMA is a bit more complicated, as this indicator gives greater weight to more recent values in order to reduce the effect of lag.
+Compared to the SMA, calculating an exponential moving average (EMA) is a bit more complicated, as this indicator gives greater weight to more recent price action in order to reduce the effect of lag.
 To determine this moving average, a forex trader should begin by selecting a time period, for example 10 days, and then calculating its SMA.

 Next, the investor should figure out the multiplier he will use to give the most recent data points greater emphasis.
-The size of this multiplier will depend on how long the EMA is.
+The size of this multiplier will depend on how long the exponential moving average is.

 To calculate the multiplier, one can use the following formula: